danielbodnar/awesome-stars/BY-LANG.md

 ## PHP

+- [Tuhinshubhra/RED_HAWK](https://github.com/Tuhinshubhra/RED_HAWK) - All in one tool for Information Gathering, Vulnerability Scanning and Crawling.
+A must have tool for all penetration testers
 - [nette/schema](https://github.com/nette/schema) - 📐 Validating data structures against a given Schema.
 - [docker/labs](https://github.com/docker/labs) - This is a collection of tutorials for learning how to use Docker with various tools.
 Contributions welcome.
 - [TYPO3-Headless/headless](https://github.com/TYPO3-Headless/headless) - TYPO3 Headless JSON API providing content for PWA application (e.g. javaScript apps like nuxt-typo3)